Days after lawmaker's murder prompted fears, UK minister accosted by crowd | Law-Order

 Days after lawmaker's murder prompted fears, UK minister accosted by crowd

-His death, the second British lawmaker to be killed in five years, has prompted calls for better security for politicians and action to address the growth in online abuse directed at them.
-Police said a group of people tried to surround a member of parliament during a protest in Westminster.
-"Our officers were immediately on scene where they safely escorted him to a nearby building," the police said on Twitter.
-No arrests were made.
+The incident took place after Gove's Conservative Party colleague David Amess, 69, was stabbed to death at a church on Friday in Leigh-on-Sea, east of London, as he met voters in his constituency.
+The death of the second British lawmaker to be killed in five years has prompted calls for better security for politicians and action to address the growth in online abuse directed at them.

 A senior British minister was accosted on the street by angry protesters as he walked to an office in central London on Tuesday, days after the murder of one of his colleagues at a public meeting prompted fears about politicians' safety.